arjunr2/WALI/README.md

 can be executed by a WALI-supported runtime.
 It also generates native ELF files for the respective tests in `tests/elf` to compare against the WASM output

 ### WASM Bytecode -> AoT Compilation

 Use the WAMR compiler `wamrc` as detailed in their README.
 Include the `--enable-multi-thread` flag to generate threaded code

+## Running WALI-WASM code

+Use any Webassembly runtime that implements WALI to execute the above generated WASM code.

+If you built the baseline WAMR implementation from the Makefile, you can use `./iwasm <path-to-wasm-file>` to execute the code.

+The [wasm-apps](wasm-apps) directory has several popular prebuilt binaries to run.
+You may also run the test suite binaries detailed [here](#building-the-test-suite)